PFAS regulations in the EU: overview of restrictions by product category

 PFAS analysis for assessing regulatory compliance

-PFAS testing is typically performed using the LC-MS method, which combines liquid chromatography and mass spectrometry.
-With LC-MS, it is possible to detect more than 30 PFAS compounds in water with a detection limit of 0.01 to 0.05 µg/l.
-This makes the method well-equipped for compliance testing by EU regulations.
+Targeted PFAS analysis is typically performed using a combination of liquid chromatography and (tandem) mass spectrometry (LC-MS or LC-MS/MS).
+With advanced LC-MS/MS techniques, it is possible to detect dozens of PFAS compounds in water with a detection limit as low as 0.0002 µg/l.
+The detection limit for other matrices can be somewhat higher, but it is well within the range required for compliance testing by EU regulations.

 References: